jonlpersson/ed-latimore/site/_posts/2022-02-24-reasons-porn-is-harmful.md

 * For my alcohol addiction, it took me seeing myself for what I was, lonely, broke, and broken, then realizing I needed a change and actively making that change.
 * When I discovered I no longer wanted to follow an academic track, I had to fight the urge to blow off my classes and finish my degree.

 Struggling with any addiction saps your self-confidence and makes you lose trust and integrity with yourself.
-Read my free guide [Dick Detox: The ultimate guide to quitting porn](/resources/dick-detox/), if you’re looking for actionable, step-by-step advice.
+Check out my course&nbsp;[Dick Detox: The ultimate guide to quitting porn](https://gumroad.com/a/468639571), if you’re looking for actionable, step-by-step advice.

 ## Porn shrinks your brain